Rachel2308/Toileting-toddlers/README.md

 9. [Google maps platform:](https://developers.google.com/maps/documentation/javascript/overview)
     * Documentation on the Google Maps Platform page was used to incorporate the cluster markers and the info windows.
 10. [W3 Schools](https://www.w3schools.com/w3css/w3css_slideshow.asp)
-    * Tutorials from W3 schools formed the babis of the slideshopw on the front page.
+    * Tutorials from W3 schools formed the babis of the slideshow on the front page.
 11. Languages used
     * HTML
     * CSS